shwina/still-magic/_chapters_en/correct.md

 ## Testing Plots {#s:correct-plots}

 -   Testing visualizations is hard
-    -   Any change to the dimension of the plot, however small, can change many pixels
+    -   Any change to the dimension of the plot, however small, can change many pixels in a [raster image](#g:raster-image)
     -   Trivial changes (such as moving the legend up a couple of pixels) will generate false positives
--   Test the data and data structures going into your plots instead, and trust the plotting library
--   If you really need to test the generated image, there are tools that do this
+-   As with floating point, the generated image should not change if nothing else has changed
+    -   So you should be able to do an exact match against a saved (reference) image
+-   But if the image size has changed at all, or the fonts, or the color scheme, that will fail
--   [pytest-mpl][pytest-mpl] compares the latest image against a saved reference verseion
+-   [pytest-mpl][pytest-mpl] compares the latest image against a saved reference version
     -   Root mean square (RMS) difference between images must be below a threshold for the comparison to pass
 -   It also allows you to turn off comparison of text, because font differences can throw up spurious failures
     -   If images are close enough that a human being would make the same decision about meaning, the test should pass